 When you sit a distance exam, it is your own responsibility to follow local instructions, so make sure to double-check information about the address, scheduled time, venue, and similar.
 Study centres that charge an exam fee may require payment ahead of time.

 Distance students always have the option to sit an exam free of charge at Karlstad University, but they can also choose one of several locations around the country.
 The rules for on-campus exams at Karlstad University also apply at the local study centres.
 Students who have not signed up will not be permitted to sit an exam off campus.
-Abroad, students can only sit examinations at a Swedish embassy or a university that has an exchange agreement with Karlstad University.
+Abroad, exchange students can only sit examinations at a Swedish embassy or at their exchange university.
+It is the students responsibility to contact the embassy or university to check the possibility.
+Contact your course administrator for more information.